 In our experience, the upper oil seal normally outperforms the lower oil seal in this test fixture arrangement.
 This test was no different.
 The upper seal was in excellent condition at the conclusion of the 320-hour test, while the lower seal had significant wear but was still functional.
 The main reason the lower seal remained functional despite the damage was the additional lip width provided by the “super-wide” seal design.

-The PN 750-1-318 seal was the first super-wide plastic lined seal.
+The PN 750-1-318 seal was the first super-wide plastic lined oil seal design.
 It has a nominal axial width of 0.400” and requires a 0.465” wide housing groove.
-We are now able to manufacture super wide plastic lined seals with a nominal axial width of 0.360” that fit a groove width of 0.425”.
+We are now able to manufacture super wide plastic lined oil seals with a nominal axial width of 0.360” that fit a groove width of 0.425”.

 Contact our staff for assistance in implementing the best high-pressure oil seal for your application.